-Interpreting the graph

-This graph compares use of trimethoprim for acute treat.
-Ent of UTI (14 day course or less) for your RACF to a sample group of 847 residentence.
-9 K CFs were a 10 month period (March 2014 - December 2014).
-The comparator result are provided as a median with the associated 25th and 75th percentiles shown.
-The end of percentiles are comparison but should not be used as a benchmark or target.
+Interpreting the graph This graph compares use of trimethoprim for acute treatment of UTI (14 day course or less) for your RACF to a sample group of 847 residents from 9 RACFs over a 10 month period (March 2014 - December 2014).
+The comparator results are provided as a median with the associated 25th and 75th percentiles shown.
+These are provided as a comparison but should not be used as a benchmark or target.
 The comparator data used for the sample and your individual results are not linked to indication.
-An ough, rimethoprim is commonly used for UTIs, it can also be used for other Comparisons.

-RACFs should aim for judicic prescrib, n of antibiotics; the overall pattern of usage will be dependent on your patient mi.
-This port includes additional information relating to your antibiotic use and helpful hints possist you to achieve best practice management of UTIs.

-How do I act o our wh?
+Although trimethoprim is commonly used for UTIs, it can also be used for other indications.
+RACFs should aim for judicious prescribing of antibiotics; the overall pattern of usage will be dependent on your patient mix.
+This report includes additional information relating to your antibiotic use and helpful hints to assist you to achieve best practice management of UTIs.
+How do I act on our results?

-There may be multiple rear ons for your individual facility results.
-Correct assessment of suspected UTI is critical in RACFs

-- Practice good hand hygiene and ensure appropriate environmental cleaning to minimise the spread of resistant organisms.
-Follow facility infection control guidelines. - Avoid routine screening for and treatment of asymptomatic bacteriuria\ in aged-care facilities.
-Antibiotic treatment increases the risk of these residents developing antibiotic resistant infections and doesn't improve mortality or morbidity. - Do not investigate or treat cloudy or malodorous urine in residents who do not have other signs or symptoms of a UTI.
-Display and use the algorithm (Initial assessment and management of aged-care facility residents with suspected urinary tract infection) to help evaluate the likelihood of a UTI. - Consider whether an alternative diagnosis is more likely in residents who have mental state changes.
-However, fever or mental state change as a single symptom may be sufficient to warrant investigation if there is a strong suspicion of UTI and the resident can't communicate symptoms because of cognitive impairment.

-\ Defined as a urine bacteria concentration greater than 10 colony-forming units/L without symptoms of a UTI.
+There may be multiple reasons for your individual facility results.
+Correct assessment of suspected UTI is critical in RACFs - Practice good hand hygiene and ensure appropriate environmental cleaning to minimise the spread of resistant organisms.1 Follow facility infection control guidelines. - Avoid routine screening for and treatment of asymptomatic bacteriuria in aged-care facilities.
+Antibiotic treatment increases the risk of these residents developing antibiotic resistant infections and doesn't improve mortality or morbidity.2 - Do not investigate or treat cloudy or malodorous urine in residents who do not have other signs or symptoms of a UTI.2 Display and use the algorithm (Initial assessment and management of aged-care facility residents with suspected urinary tract infection) to help evaluate the likelihood of a UTI. - Consider whether an alternative diagnosis is more likely in residents who have mental state changes.
+However, fever or mental state change as a single symptom may be sufficient to warrant investigation if there is a strong suspicion of UTI and the resident can't communicate symptoms because of cognitive impairment.2 Defined as a urine bacteria concentration greater than 108 colony-forming units/L without symptoms of a UTI.